sakshisnw/ML_Pipeline_Test/README.md

 1. **Configuration Reading**: It loads the magic from `algoparams_from_ui.json`, adjusting settings and model choices based on what you want to achieve.
 2. **Model Selection**: Depending on the `prediction_type` (regression or classification), it picks the right model for you.
 No more guessing—let the system choose!
 3. **Model Training**: GridSearchCV goes to work, tuning the model’s hyperparameters to perfection.
-4. **Model Evaluation**: Get key metrics like accuracy, RMSE, and R² right at your fingertips.
-You'll know exactly how well your model is performing and where to tweak it.

 ### **⚖️ Model Evaluation Metrics**
 Performance matters, and we don’t leave you hanging.
 The evaluation process includes: